moq-wg/moq-transport/draft-ietf-moq-transport.md

 cases where the authorization is required at the track level.
 The value is an ASCII string.

-#### MAX_SUBSCRIBE_ID {#max-subscribe-id}

-The MAX_SUBSCRIBE_ID parameter (key 0x03) communicates an initial value for the Maximum Subscribe ID the peer can use when making subscriptions.
-The default value is 0, so if not specified, the peer MUST NOT create subscriptions.

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}